“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 One of the mechanics I really like is mustering.
 Players will reinforce their armies through mustering actions.
 As you use the action dice to muster your armies, face down tokens will be placed on the boards and as they are activated, the tokens are flipped.
 Players won’t actually know what units they’ll be getting until they are activated, adding a bit of RNG to the strategy as well.

-Combat is dice-driven and the number of units on a space determine the number of dice rolled.
+Combat is dice-driven and the number of units on a space determines the number of dice rolled.
 Each unit has a corresponding card.
 During combat, you’ll also be playing cards to boost effects.
-Each unit will have their own special abilities that when activated add powerful bonuses to a side like extra dice or easier success rolls.
+Each unit will have its own special abilities that when activated add powerful bonuses to a side like extra dice or easier success rolls.

 The Battle of Five Armies does an amazing job of bringing the end of The Hobbit to life in an epic way.
 The game is brutal and will ruthlessly push opponents against each other without time to rest and reorganize.
 There is an artificial timer built into the game, using the fate track, forcing players to crash into each other and push lines quickly.
 The Tolkienesque thematic elements look really cool and the game is a fantastic face-off between good and evil.
 It’s a more streamlined version of War of the Ring which allows players to get in and start butting heads right away.
 If you thought War of the Ring was too heavy or simply don’t have enough time to play, you may want to give this one a try.